bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

     <p>Comparison of tint versus adjusting the scattering and extinction coefficients.
 Left: no tint.
 Middle: using the tint parameter to adjust the sky color to look more "tropical".
 Right: using the scattering/extinction coefficients to achieve the same effect.
 The point of this comparison isn't necessarily to gawk at how much better it looks using the coefficients, but to prove that it's possible to get the result in a way that respects physical accuracy.</p>
 </div>

 #### Multiple Scattering Multiplier

 **C# member variables:** `float m_multipleScatteringMultiplier` \
-Expanse computes multiple scattering for non-screenspace layers.
+Expanse computes multiple scattering in atmosphere layers.
 This parameter allows you to adjust that contribution to be nonphysical.
 A value of `1` is neutral/physical.
 Any other value is non-physical.
 In other words, this parameter is purely an artistic override.

 <div class="img-block">
     <div class="img-row">